Chapter Calendar

 Public Welcome Free Event Chapter Meeting Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Part II will include a field walk to practice these identification skills and techniques, location, date and time TBD
+Part I is open to everyone.
+Part II will include a field walk for members only to practice these identification skills and techniques, location, date and time TBD

 September 2026